Haidra-Org/AI-Horde/README.md

 # AI Horde

-A giant crowdsourced distributed cluster for AI Models.
+A massive crowdsourced distributed inference cluster for AI Models.
 This software can support both Image and Text generation.
-It allows people without a powerful GPU to use Stable Diffusion or Text generation models like GPT/OPT by relying on spare/idle resources provided by the community.
+It allows people without a powerful GPU to use Stable Diffusion or Large Language Models like Pygmalion/Llama by relying on spare/idle resources provided by the community.
 It also allows non-python clients, such as games and apps, to use AI-provided generations.

 For more questions, check the [FAQ](FAQ.md)